andrew/ultimate-awesome/README.md

 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).
-- [awesome-contao](https://github.com/may17/awesome-contao) - A helpful list of awesome things related to the Contao CMS.
 - [my-development-awesome-list](https://github.com/mcicolella/my-development-awesome-list) - My development awesome list! .
 - [Awesome-Video-Grounding](https://github.com/NeverMoreLCH/Awesome-Video-Grounding) - A reading list of papers about Visual Grounding.
 - [awesomeJulia](https://github.com/old-julia-codes/awesomeJulia) - Awesome Julia.